rz1027/rz1027.github.io/ctf/index.md

 layout: default
 ---

-# CTF Activity
+# `CTF Writeups`

-Here I will write about the CTFs I shared in some writeups in case I solved some unique challenges
+Here I will write about the CTFs I shared in some writeups in case I solved some unique challenges.